usds/justice40-tool/README.md

 The core team uses the group to post updates on the program and tech/data issues, and to share the agenda and call for community participation in the community chat.

 Curious about whether to ask a question here as a Github issue or in the Google Group?
 The general rule of thumb is that issues are for actionable topics related to the tool or data itself (e.g. questions about a specific data set in use, or suggestion for a new tool feature), and the Google Group is for more general topics or questions.
-If you can't decide, use the google group and we'll dicuss there before moving to Github if appropriate!
+If you can't decide, use the google group and we'll discuss there before moving to Github if appropriate!

 ## Contributing